How to Identify and Challenge Distorted Thinking

 5. Practice being in the present moment.
 We tend to focus on the past which fuels guilt and shame or focus on the future which fuels anxiety.
 Learn to be present in the here and now.
 Practice deep diaphragmatic breaths which help calm the mind and body.
 Being in the present moment reminds us that we are ok right here and now.
 It helps us to be responsive, not reactive.
 Being present allows us to be better engaged in our relationships.

-If you want additional support, please contact me for a free 15 minute phone consultation.
-Call me at 858-243-2684.
+If you’re looking for mental health support, please contact me to schedule a free 15-minute phone consultation.

 8 Suggestions for Navigating Anxiety